AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/ecommerce.md

 * The possibility to develop **experience-driven commerce based on shopper data and activity**.
 This allows you to realize many scenarios:

     * One example might be providing reductions in shipping costs when the total order exceeds a specific amount.
-    * Another might allow you to provide seasonal offers that use profile data (e.g. location).
+    * Another might allow you to provide seasonal offers that use profile data (for example, location).
 These can then be highlighted, again depending on other factors when necessary.

   In the example below one teaser is shown as the contents of the cart are less than $75: